Our shrimp cakes recipe is really simple and quick.

 1. How Long Do Shrimp Cakes Last?

 The rule applies to all fried foods— serve them hot and immediately.
-You don’t want to let them sit around without supervision of hungry people.
+You don’t want to let them sit around for too long and become soft.

 If you must, they’ll last about a day at room temperature, and 2-3 days more in the fridge (carefully covered).
 They are edible within this timeframe, but the experience you get will be significantly reduced in the end.